Scotland's Best Small Mountains

 Table of Contents

 Kirstie Shirra is a freelance writer and environmental campaigner.
-Climbing mountains since she could walk, she has travelled throughout Europe and the Americas, but always ends up back in the wonderful mountains of northwest Scotland, where she lives with her husband Pete.View author profile
+Climbing mountains since she could walk, she has travelled throughout Europe and the Americas but always ends up back in the wonderful mountains of northwest Scotland where she now lives with her husband Pete and two children.View author profile

 GPX files are available for many of our books.
 Just sign into your account to access them.